Skip to content

 A background service decides:

-• When to create a pool - when env demand exceeds current pool capacity for a combination, or when the customer requests a region/version that has no pool yet
+• When to create a pool - when env demand exceeds current pool capacity for a combination, or when you request a region/version that has no pool yet

 • When to delete a pool - when a Running pool has been at 0 utilisation for a sustained window and isn't pinned